UmedJadhav/GraphDB/README.md

 # Overview
-GraphDB consists of two main parts: graphs and queries.
+GraphDB consists of two main parts: graphs storage service and efficient query mechanism over the graph.

 ### Construction
 - A graph contains vertices and edges, and provides access to query initializers like g.v()